jso123450/academic-kickstart/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am currently a fourth-year Ph.D. candidate advised by [Professor Nick Nikiforakis at the PragSec Lab](https://securitee.org) in Stony Brook University.
+I am currently a fifth-year Ph.D. candidate advised by [Professor Nick Nikiforakis at the PragSec Lab](https://securitee.org) in Stony Brook University.
 I investigate (the lack of) web integrity in various contexts (e.g., domain names and JavaScript) through large-scale experiments, and subsequently design and evaluate defenses that improve the integrity of the web.